Building up the Basics

 Contact Kathryn Palmer to learn more about Seasons of Service projects.

 Consider hosting a Meal Kit Drive instead of a food drive.
 What's the difference?
 Meal kits contain all the non-perishable items needed to create healthy meals - including spices and other items not typically found at a food pantry.
 Meal kits help stock a family's kitchen, allowing them to make better meals from available items.
+Create kits or donate the items for kits.

 - Visit our Amazon Wish List for ideas!